Remembering 9/11

 Lesson 12: What Happens When Someone Dies?

-There are two kinds of death in the Bible.
+But there are two kinds of death in the Bible:

-Physical Death is when the body stops working, and the soul is separated from it.
+Physical Death: the body stops working and the soul is separated from it

-Spiritual Death is when a person is separated from fellowship with God.
+Spiritual Death: a person is separated from fellowship with God

-When we are born we are already spiritually dead because of the sin of Adam.
+When we are born as new babies we are already spiritually dead because of that sin of Adam.
 He represented all of us in Eden.
 The guilt of Adam’s sin, and our own guilt when we sin, offends God.
 It becomes a barrier that keeps us from enjoying his comfort and promises.
-If we die when we are still dead spiritually, we cannot go to Heaven and be with God forever.
+If we die physically when we are still dead spiritually we cannot go to Heaven and be with God forever.

 When people who trust in Jesus die, their soul goes immediately to be with their Savior.
 He paid the penalty of sin for his people.
 He died in their place.
 They will enjoy God’s blessings forever.

-When the end of our world comes, Jesus will come again and the bodies of all his people will be resurrected too.
-Their bodies will be joined again with their souls in Heaven.
-They will live there forever with God and all the other believers.
+When the end of our present world comes, Jesus will come again and the bodies of all his people will be resurrected too.
+Their glorified bodies will be joined again with their souls in Heaven.
+There they will live forever with God and all the other believers.
 This is physical resurrection.

-There is also a spiritual resurrection when the person separated from God is joined with him again.
-This is the Christian life we enjoy here on earth while we are still alive.
-Jesus removed the barrier of our guilt so that God enjoys our fellowship again, and we enjoy his blessings while we live here.
+There is also a spiritual resurrection when a person separated from God is re-joined in fellowship with their Creator.
+This is the Christian life we can enjoy here on earth while we are still alive.
+Jesus removed the barrier of our guilt so that we will enjoy fellowship with God again, and we will enjoy his blessings while we live here.

-Those who are made alive by the Gospel should live as those who are made right with God again.
-Their lives should show how thankful they are for God’s love.
+Those who are made alive by the Gospel should live as those who are again made right with God.
+Their lives should show how thankful they are for God’s mercy and love.

 The sad part of this is that those who are not changed by faith in Jesus Christ are left in their spiritual death.
-They have no spiritual resurrection, so in the final day of judgment they will remain separated from God forever.
+They have no spiritual resurrection as they struggle here on Earth.
+In the final day of judgment they will suffer tragic un-ending agony with no hope of deliverance.
+They are forever separated from the God they offended.

-Those who are spiritually alive have the privilege of taking the Gospel to them.
-Some will show the love of God that makes them alive too.
-It is a wonderful thing to be used by God to bring life to those who are spiritually dead.
-When they trust in what Jesus did, God promises that they will be with him and all of us believers forever in glory.
+Those who are spiritually alive have the privilege of taking the Gospel to those still lost.
+Some will come to love the one true God who makes them alive too.
+It’s a wonderful thing to be used by God to bring life to those who are spiritually dead.
+When they sincerely trust in what Jesus did, God promises that they will be with him and all of us believers forever in glory.

 (Bible verses are quoted from the New King James Version of the Bible)